peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 *   **Menu:** `Chart > Open...`
 *   **Action:**
-    1. In the 'Chart Database' dialog, select your charts file (e.g., `famous_5000.cht`).
+    1. In the 'Chart Database' dialog, select your charts file (e.g., `adb_famous.cht`).
     2. Click the **'All'** button to highlight every chart in the file.
     3. Click the **'Delete...'** button, then select **'Selected Charts...'**.
     4. A dialog will ask: "Do you wish to confirm the deletion of each chart individually?".
 Click **'No'** to delete all charts at once.